 In the set up of the Hydrological Information System the first question to be addressed is the type of information to be provided.
 This determines the layout of the observation network (parameters, network density, observation frequency, equipment, etc.) and the data available in the databases.
 The type of information to be provided requires an analysis of the potential hydrological data users.
 The Central and State Government agencies, which support the Hydrological Information System, are the major users of the generated information.
 There are scores of other governmental, non-governmental and private agencies also, which make good use of this information.
-It is obvious that the hydrological data needs, of the users, also change over time.
-Therefore, it is very important to identify the potential data users and regularly analyse their data needs.
+It is obvious that the hydrological data users and regularly analyse their data needs.
 Normally, it is expected that the hydrological information service agencies satisfy most of the genuine data needs of the potential users in particular and society at large.
 For ensuring an optimal use of the public resources spent for maintaining such a Hydrological Information Service, it is therefore very essential to have a proper balance between the data needs of various users and mandate of various services supporting the hydrological information system.

-To ensure that the HIS output remains at all times 'demand driven' each state/agency has to constituted a Hydrological Data User Group (HDUG).
+To ensure that the HIS output remains at all times 'demand driven' each state/agency has constituted a Hydrological Data User Group (HDUG).
 These HDUGs must represent all potential users within the State or intended to be covered by an agency.